ProgrammingBlockchain/ProgrammingBlockchain/key_storage_and_generation/key_generation.md

 *   All backup of your wallet that you have will become outdated when you generate a new key.
 *   You cannot delegate the address creation process to an untrusted peer.

-If you are developing a web wallet and generate key on behalf of your users, and one user get hack, he will immediately start suspecting you.
+If you are developing a web wallet and generate key on behalf of your users, and one user get hacked, she will immediately start suspecting you.

 ### BIP38 (Part 2) {#bip38-part-2}